3rd Tokyo Treasure Islands Meeting

 Using Success Stories in Other Regions for Island Branding

 After the groups shared and discussed what they learned and noticed at the study tour, Akira Yanagisawa (Account Director of SEEDATA), the moderator of the discussion, Ryuma Sato (Vice Board of incorporated NPO FLAG), Tetsuya Suzuki (Board of the general incorporated association Local Co-work Association, Atsuhiro Isoki (Representative Board of the general incorporated association picobirds), and Naoya Goto (CEO of makes, Co., Ltd.) held a talk session.
 The theme was: "How to improve and communicate appeal by looking at examples from other regions."

 Examples that were introduced included hotels in Fussa City that operate while receiving subsidies, a winery in Kasama City, Ueda City in Nagao Prefecture, which became famous for its appearance in the NHK drama "Sanada Maru," Hachinohe City in Aomori Prefecture, where tourists from around the world visit, and Yuki City in Ibaraki Prefecture, which is engaged in urban development with those from the young generation.

 Furthermore, Mr. Goto introduced the cooperation among four cities, towns, and villages in the former Nanbu Domain which created the Cassiopeia Federation over a span of 1.5 years.
 In terms of using existing resources in the region which is necessary for the island branding, Mr. Suzuki introduced Ishigaki National Park which was designated as Japan's first "starry sky preservation area."
-To wrap up the Tokyo Treasure Island meeting, the five facilitators told the participants on how they felt about the Tokyo Treasure Island Project.
+To wrap up the Tokyo Treasure Islands meeting, the five facilitators told the participants on how they felt about the Tokyo Treasure Islands Project.